Skip navigation

 What can I do with a will in North Carolina?

 A North Carolina will allows you to name who should receive property after your death and to make specific gifts, including gifts to charitable organizations.
+A will attorney can also help address more detailed planning needs, depending on your situation.

 What is the difference between a will and a trust?